-Although a valuable guide to risk, VaR should always be viewed in the context of its limitations.
+Although a valuable guide to risk, VaR is used with awareness of its limitations.
 For example:

-- use of historical data as a proxy for estimating future events may not encompass all potential events, particularly those which are extreme in nature; - use of a one-day holding period assumes that all positions can be liquidated or hedged in one day.
-This may not fully reflect the market risk arising at times of severe illiquidity, when a one-day holding period may be insufficient to liquidate or hedge all positions fully;

-- use of a 99 percent confidence level, by definition, does not take into account losses that might occur beyond this level of confidence; - VaR is calculated on the basis of exposures outstanding at the close of business and therefore does not necessarily reflect intra-day exposures; and - VaR is unlikely to reflect loss potential on exposures that only arise under significant market movements.
+- The use of historical data as a proxy for estimating future market moves may not encompass all potential market events, particularly those that are extreme in nature; - The use of a one-day holding period for risk management purposes of trading and non-trading books assumes that this short period is sufficient to hedge or liquidate all positions; - The use of a 99% confidence level by definition does not take into account losses that might occur beyond this level of confidence; and - VaR is calculated on the basis of exposures outstanding at the close of business and therefore does not reflect intra-day exposures.

-The Group and HBPH recognize these limitations by augmenting its VaR limits with other position and sensitivity limit structures.
+The Bank recognizes these limitations by augmenting its VaR limits with other position and sensitivity limit structures.